Sumant-Reston/AppLauncher/README.md

 ### A. Folder Structure

-1. On your Desktop, create a folder named `RestonApps` (optional, only if you want to keep local copies).
+- The launcher will automatically install applications to your Desktop in a folder named `Reston_Applications`.
-2. Place your application `.exe` files and `manifest.json` in this folder if you want to test locally.
-For production, files are hosted on GitHub.
+- No setup is required for the install location; users cannot change this location.

 ---

 ## 2. Hosting Your Apps and Manifest

-- The `manifest.json` and application files are now hosted on GitHub.
+- The `manifest.json` and application files are hosted on GitHub.
 - The launcher fetches the manifest from:
   ```
   https://raw.githubusercontent.com/Sumant-Reston/AppLauncher/main/manifest.json